royalfig/dark-mode-demo/README.md

 - Show how JavaScript can know about the OS-level choice
 - Let the user have ultimate say over color preference
 - Build a theme switcher, including gotchas
-- Who else is building Dark Mode toggles?
+- See who else is building Dark Mode toggles
-- Who else is writing about it?
+- See who else is writing about it
 - Discuss what is and isn't supported
 - Make accessibility a main concern